 - Take the steak out of the fridge 30 minutes prior to grilling.

-- Place the steak on the hot part of the griddle, keeping the filet to the cooler or outer edge.
+- Place the steak on the indirect side of the grill.

 - Allow the butter to come up to room temperature, or warm for a few seconds in the microwave without melting.